' I have come so that they have life and have it to the full.'

 10 Big Ideas

 The 10 Big Ideas cover all aspects of learning.
-Please click here for them.

 We believe that children deserve a balanced curriculum that enables them to develop a deep understanding of all subjects and the interconnections between them.
 The rationale for the Cornerstones Curriculum takes the form of the 10 Big Ideas that provide a purpose for the aspects, skills, knowledge and contexts chosen to form the substance of the curriculum.
 Theses big ideas form a series of multi-dimensional threads across the curriculum, allowing children to encounter and revisit their learning through a variety of subject lenses.
 Over time, these encounters help children to build conceptual frameworks that will enable a better understanding of increasingly sophisticated information and ideas.
-Please click this link to see how they are applied to subjects.

 Inclusion and diversity